-Schroth Method scoliosis exercises when performed consistently, improve posture, mobility and balance, and facilitate more efficient movement patterns.
-The exercises are specific to the type of scoliosis, and therefore to an individual within that type.
+Schroth Method scoliosis exercises when performed consistently, improve posture, mobility and balance, and facilitate more efficient movement patterns; exercises are specific to the type of scoliosis, and therefore to an individual within that type.
+The essence of the Schroth Method involves making pelvic (basic) corrections; lengthening the spine; performing corrective breathing; and tensing the trunk muscles to maintain corrected posture.

 Schroth Corrective Breathing

-Whilst holding the “correct” posture, which mirrors (is opposite to) the scoliosis curves, patients begin Schroth corrective breathing.
-This technique directs breathing into the scoliosis affected areas – the collapsed areas on the rib cage.
+Whilst holding the “corrected” posture, which mirrors (is opposite to) the scoliosis curves, patients begin Schroth corrective breathing.
+This technique directs breathing into the scoliosis affected areas – the collapsed areas on the rib cage and is accompanied by a conscious depression of the diaphragm.
 Breathing in this manner assists in decreasing the rotation in both the rib cage and spine, and also improves lung capacity and rib mobilisation.
-Stabilization of the correct posture occurs during the exhale breath, and is accompanied by muscle tensioning.
+Stabilization of the corrected posture then takes place in the form of isometric and isotonic muscle tensioning during the exhalation phase.

 Further information about the Schroth Method and how it can help idiopathic scoliosis is available here: